Kangaroo Island Feral Cat Eradication Program

 2023 - 2030

-Eradicate feral cats from Kangaroo Island and monitor the success of controls.
+The aim is to eradicate feral cats from Kangaroo Island and continue to monitor the success of control techniques.

-When feral cats have been successfully eradicated from the Dudley Peninsula, program learnings will be used to inform feral cat eradication across Kangaroo Island.
-Compliance with KI Council by-laws re responsible ownership of domestic cats is a vital component of both current and future eradication efforts.
+When feral cats have been successfully eradicated from the Dudley Peninsula, the lessons learned will be used to inform feral cat eradication across the rest of Kangaroo Island.
+Compliance with KI Council by-laws regarding responsible ownership of domestic cats is a vital component of both current and future eradication efforts.

 Donate to the program